siler23/MultiArchDockerKubernetes/docs/5-Deploy-to-Kubernetes.md

 ### Find the Node Hosting my Pod

-Since this pod doesn't have a bash shell since it was made from scratch I'll use kubectl get pods -o wide to figure out which node it is running on.
-We should know which architecture each host node is or could get that from our cluster admin.
+Since this pod doesn't have a bash shell, since it was made from scratch, I'll use `kubectl get pods -o wide` to figure out which node it is running on.
+(We should know which architecture each host node is or could get that from our cluster admin.)

 ```
 kubectl get pods -l run=go-example -o wide